 The changing of the leaves into brilliant hues of red, orange and gold and the arrival of apple picking season also provide plenty more beautiful and fun activities around town.

-The weather in October is perfect for walks along the beach (also open to dogs after September 9), hikes to see the foliage, biking through town, boat rides, lobster rolls and much more.
+The weather in October is perfect for walks along the beach, hikes to see the foliage, biking through town, boat rides, lobster rolls and much more.
 Here are a few of our favorite fall activities in southern Maine to make the most of these warm days and cozy nights in Ogunquit.

 Follow the foliage